-(x) There is yet an exception to the principle set out in propositions (viii) and of offences against society, it is the duty of the state to punish the offender.
+No.9547/2013, the Hon'ble Supreme Court has held that in respect of offences against society, it is the duty of the state to punish the offender.
 In consequence, deterrence provides a rationale for punishing the offender.
 Hence, even when there is a settlement, the view of the offender and victim will not prevail since it is in the interest of society that the offender should be punished to deter others from committing a similar crime.